Our approach

 eiti.org

-AngloGold Ashanti uses the WGC Conflict-Free Gold Standard as an important tool to ensure the gold we produce is conflict-free.
-As a member of the WGC, we support the Responsible Gold Mining Principles and commit to full compliance, assured by an independent third party, by 2022.
+AngloGold Ashanti uses the WGC Conflict-Free Gold Standard as an important tool to help ensure the gold we produce is conflict-free.

 www.gold.org